dbeaudoinfortin/AQHICanadaApp/PRIVACY.md

 This app does not use any third-party data collection SDKs, such as analytics, advertising, or crash-reporting SDKs.
 Because no data is collected or retained, there is no need for data-retention controls or a data-retention period.

 You can view the latest privacy policy anytime by tapping the "Privacy" link in the bottom right footer of the app, or viewing it on [GitHub](https://github.com/dbeaudoinfortin/AQHICanadaApp/blob/main/PRIVACY.md).
-Questions related to privacy can be sent to David Fortin at the e-mail address davidfortindev@gmail.com.

 This app is fully open-source.
 You can review all source code on [GitHub](https://github.com/dbeaudoinfortin/AQHICanadaApp)</a>.